goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 See the template in `/website/integrations/_template/service.md`.

--   For placeholders, use angle brackets (`<placeholder-name>`).
+-   For placeholders, use angle brackets and italicize the text inside the brackets, to indicate that it is a variable (_`<placeholder-name>`_).

-    Make sure to also define if the placeholder is something the user needs to define, something another system defines, or randomly generated.
+    Make sure to also define if the placeholder is something the user needs to define, is something another system defines, or is randomly generated.

     If you're adding configuration snippets to the documentation, and the snippet is in a language that supports comments, other placeholders may be used, for example comments referencing an earlier step.

--   For placeholder domains, use `authentik.company` and `app-name.company`, where `app-name` is the name of the application you are writing documentation for.
+-   For placeholder domains, use `authentik.company` and `app-name.company`, where `app-name` is the name of the application that you are writing documentation for.
 -   Try to order the documentation in the order that makes it easiest for the user to configure.

 -   Make sure to add the service to a fitting category in `/website/sidebarsIntegrations.js`